-The Bachelor of Computer Science (Software Engineering) with Honours is offered full-time.
-The full-time programme is offered at the MJIIT, UTM in Kuala Lumpur, as Co offering programme with the School of Computing, UTM Johor Bahru.

-The study duration for the full-time programme is subject to the student's entry qualifications and lasts four (4) years to a maximum of six (6) years.
+The Bachelor in Software Engineering with Honours is offered on a full-time basis.
+The full-timeprogramme is offered only at the UTM Main Campus in Johor Bahru.
+The duration of study for the full-time programme is subjected to the student's entry qualifications and lasts between four (4) years to a maximum of six (6) years.

-The programme is offered full-time and is based on a 2-Semester per academic session.
+The programme is offered on full-time basis and is based on a 2-Semester per academic session.
 Generally, students are expected to undertake courses equivalent to between fourteen (14) to eighteen (18) credit hours per semester.
 Assessment is based on coursework and final examinations given throughout the semester.